Who Is Selena Gomez?

 'Good For You,' 'Bad Liar,' 'It Ain't Me,' 'Fetish'

 Gomez returned to the charts with the single "Good for You" in the summer of 2015, and in October of that year released her fifth album, Revival.
 She also contributed vocals to Hotel Transylvania 2, released that fall as well, and joined the cast of Season 9 of The Voice as a mentor for Gwen Stefani's team.
 More success arrived in 2017 with such acclaimed tracks as "Bad Liar" and "It Ain't Me," a collaboration with Norwegian DJ Kygo.
 She also teamed with rapper Gucci Mane for "Fetish" and the mysterious Marshmello for "Wolves."

-In 2018 she released the track "Back to You" for Netflix's teen suicide drama 13 Reasons Why.
+In 2018, she released the track "Back to You" for Netflix's teen suicide drama 13 Reasons Why.
 She also revived her role as Mavis in Hotel Transylvania 3.
 The following year, she returned to the big screen in Jim Jarmusch's zombie comedy The Dead Don't Die and dropped two new singles, "Lose You to Love Me" and "Look at Her Now," from her upcoming studio album.
-The multi-talented artist was next set to voice a character in the upcoming The Voyage of Dr. Doolittle (2019).
+The multi-talented artist was next set to voice a character in the upcoming Doolittle (2020).

 In early January 2014, it was reported that Gomez had been battling lupus — an autoimmune disease that can cause facial swelling, fatigue, headaches and joint pain — for more than two years.
 In September 2017, the singer and actress revealed that advancing symptoms of lupus had forced her to undergo a kidney transplant earlier in the year, with her roommate and friend Francia Raísa serving as the donor.